murraju/hadooplib/README.md

 ========

 1. HDFS - get HDFS metrics after recursively traversing the filesystem.
 Output to console, csv, or db (postgres).
-2. MapRed - in-progress (check for updates)
+2. MapRed - get MapReduce metics and write to DB

 ToDo
 ====

-*More HDFS and begin MapRed functions
+*More HDFS and MapRed functions
+*Migrate to MapReduce native Java APIs or extend huahin-manager

 Contributing to hadooplib